ASTM A500 Steel Pipe

 Difference Between ASTM A500 & ASTM A53

-Unlike A53 piping, which is only round, A500 is available in more shape options, most commonly round, square and rectangular.
+A500 pipe is available in a wide range of shapes, including round, square and rectangular, unlike A53 piping, which is only round.
 In addition to these oft-cited differences in intended use between the two steel products, many additional details are critically important for engineers, especially as they relate directly to matters of cost and quality.

 (1) Quality and Yield Strength